XingxinHE/MathForGame/README.md

 :pushpin: **Eigenvalues and Eigenvectors**

-The eigenvalues of an $n\cross n$ matrix $M$ are equal to the roots of the characteristic polynomial given by
+The eigenvalues of an $n\times n$ matrix $M$ are equal to the roots of the characteristic polynomial given by
 $$
 \text{det}(M-\lambda I)
 $$